shnewto/symbolic-regression-c/README.md

 5. Tune.
 6. Add command line options for a range of preset functions?
 7. Add command line help string.
+8. Generalize beyond symbolic regression.
+Next step add the ability to run the Sante Fe Trail problem as well.

 Notes: